Get a 30 Day Free Trial

 - L2TP/IPSec using the Android built-in VPN functionality

-Here are a few screenshots from testing Trust Zone on Android 7 using L2TP/IPSec:
+Here are a few screenshots from testing Trust Zone Android VPN client:

 In testing out various VPN servers on Android, I did not run into any problems.
-The connection was fast and pretty reliable.
-As you can see with the middle screenshot above, I did not find any leaks (no IP leaks or DNS leaks).
-Overall, Android testing results were quite good.
+The connections were fast and reliable.

 Trust Zone support